brian3kb/graham_scan_js/readme.md

 the convex hull's in js I found either were a little buggy, or required dependencies on other libraries.
 This implementation just takes the x,y coordinates, no other libraries are needed.

-The two examples show how to utilise with Google Maps.
+The four examples show how to utilise with Google Maps.

 View live examples: